entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 206. The groove on the mesial surface of the infragnathal blade: absent (0); present (1).
 > - In Coccosteomorphi, on the mesial surface of the blade, a groove running subparallel to its lower edge is possibly for the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus* (Miles, 1979), *Xiantingosteus gracilis*, and *Camuropiscis concinnus* (Dennis and Miles, 1979).

-207. Postocular crest on the visceral surface of skull roof: absent (0); present (1).
-> - The postocular crest of skull roof (Young, 1979) is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
-In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

-> - The postocular crest of skull roof is positioned posterior to the supraorbital vault on the visceral surface of skull roof, e.g.*Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2).

-> - The postocular crest is also present on the suborbital plate (Dennis and Miles, 1979; Rucklin, 2011).
-Note the same term used for a structure of the suborbital plate.
-Dennis and Miles (1979): "Suborbital plate with internal laminae (Figs 3, 11B).
-This plate (P50937) is structurally the same as that described for *Harrytoombsia*, except for the postocular crista which is proportionally much narrower and less robust.
-However, it does broaden anteriorly to form a substantial subocular crista.
-Also, the overlap area on the dorsal surface (PN.oa, Fig. 11B) receives the postnasal plate and not the preorbital lamina of the preorbital plate as is the case with *Harrytoombsia*".
-Rucklin (2011): "The visceral surface bears fused sub- and postocular crista, which form the ventral and posterior borders of the orbital vault.
-The subocular crista broadens anteriorly and is 5 mm wide lateromedially (Text-fig. 6C–D)."

 208. Depression lateral to supraorbital vault: absent (0); present (1).
 > - This depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*, *Dhanguura* and *Exutaspis*.